hashbanger/Web_Blog/README.md

 # Web_Blog

-A Flask based web blog made using python.
+A simple web blog which runs on Flask and uses python for the backend.
+Database used is MongoDB.

 * For runninng the application run **app.py**
 * Install the requirements from the **requirements.txt**